 If you’ve read any of our other hydroponic system reviews, many of these companies struggle with basic customer support.
 Gardyn, however, seems to have taken the hint and does – as a whole – a standout job of giving their customers the support they need.
 Whether you have issues with germination or there’s a random software issue, Gardyn is standing by to help you troubleshoot.

-Gardyn’s smart hydroponics relies on wifi to connect the system to the Kelby app.
+Gardyn’s smart device hydroponics system relies on wifi to connect the system to the Gardyn app.
 This means you spend less time keeping your plants alive and more time enjoying them grow.
-This is a benefit that some of the Gardyn’s competitors, such as the iHarvest, don’t have.
+This is a benefit that some of Gardyn’s competitors, such as the iHarvest, don’t have.

 You can grow 30 plants at a time with your Gardyn, making it one of the largest personal hydroponic growing systems on the market.
 It can produce more plants than the AeroGarden Farm 24 and raise the same number of plants as the iHarvest.
 Will you be able to feed a family of four on this unit alone?
 Probably not.
 But it’s big enough to put a dent in your fresh produce budget.
-And, if you grow greens, you’re likely to get a higher value than if you grow tomatoes or other flowering vegetables.
+Adding a second unit is definitely possible considering the compact size, and could be a great option for gardeners in search of higher yields.

 Indoor growing is the best.
 You don’t have to worry about monsoons, droughts, blizzards, or any other weather events that kill your plants.
 You can grow using the Gardyn 365 days a year.
 And simply growing something inside can do wonders for your mental health.
 As someone who lives in a city where it’s winter six months of the year, any help in the psyche department is appreciated.